- Published on

 Power supply

 At the beginning, I was planning to use the printer's power supply module, so that the light will automatically turned on when I turned on the printer.
 To access the module, it has no other way than to access from the bottom.
-Seeing this as time-consuming can probably be hard to maintain in the future, I decided to use a separate power supply - powerbank I had lying around.
+I've tried to pry it open, but in the middle of the process, I feel it is too difficult and not worth it.

 Wiring